pierrejay/esp32-wifi-api-dev/lib/APIServer/README.md

 - Reflected in the API documentation
 - Applied at the protocol level (excluded methods are not visible to clients)

+### Other possible overrides

+- `.hide()` : the method is be created, but does not appear in documentation at all
+- `.basicauth(String user, String password)` : enables HTTP basic auth to access the method

 ### Naming Patterns tips
 - Use hierarchical paths consistent with API modules: `component/resource`
 - Use plural for collections: `clients/list`